-From a numerical perspective, each $a \in \mathcal{A}$ is actually defined as a polygon whose exterior connects a set of points $P_{a}$.
-Reasonable solutions to the OFMP are likely to interdict the pathlines from a flood to each of these points.
-Also, in practice, explicit numerical solutions to the shallow water equations are discrete in space and time.
-Assuming that solutions are obtained for a set of timestamps $\mathcal{T}$ on a regular Eulerian grid $G$, $t_{\text{wet}}$ is first redefined as \begin{linenomath*}
+From a numerical perspective, each $a \in \mathcal{A}$ is actually a polygon whose exterior connects a set of points $P_{a}$.
+Solutions to the OFMP are likely to intersect the pathlines from a flood to each of these points.
+Also, in practice, numerical solutions to the shallow water equations are discrete in space and time.
+Assuming that solutions are obtained for a set of timestamps $\mathcal{T}$ on a rectangular grid $G$, $t_{\text{wet}}$ is first redefined as \begin{linenomath*}

 \end{linenomath*} where $(i_{0}, j_{0})$ is the unique index of the cell in grid $G$ that contains the point $(x_{0}, y_{0})$.